v-drs/hangar-backend/README.md

-# hangar-backend
-This python repo is for iaac, Last change was done by Vladimir Duris
+#This prod python in backend repository is for iaac only!
+Last change done by user: Vladimir Duris
+Serus